 Yes, the vaccine is recommended for people on chemotherapy.
 Consult with your healthcare provider to discover your options.

 There have been reports the vaccine can cause reproductive issues in the future, who does this affect?

 There have been no studies to show the vaccines causes reproductive issues in the future.
 Studies so far that have been done on mice do not show any reproductive issues.

 Should I get vaccinated if I am pregnant, breastfeeding or lactating?

 It is currently recommended pregnant or breastfeeding women get the vaccine, particularly if they fall into a high-risk group.
 A pregnant woman should have the discussion with her healthcare provider that can help her make an informed decision.

 Do I have to wear my mask after I receive the vaccine?

-Even with the vaccine, some patients still can get COVID-19 and transmit it to those around them.
-It is important to continue to wear masks, wash your hands frequently and physically distance yourself from others until the pandemic is more controlled and a significant amount of the population has developed immunity.
+Yes, it is important to continue to wear masks, wash your hands frequently and physically distance yourself from others until the pandemic is more controlled and a significant amount of the population has developed immunity.